stitchdata/docs/_replication/replication-scheduling/advanced-scheduling-using-cron-expressions.md

           [seconds] [minute] [hour] [day of month] [month] [day of week]
           ```

+          **Note**: The expression uses UTC time.
+The time zone cannot be customized, but the corresonding local time is displayed in the **Sample schedule (local time)** when creating the expression.

           Fields can contain any of the allowed values, along with various combinations of the allowed special characters for that field. **Note**: Entering anything other than a field's allowed values or special characters will result in an error when you try to save the integration's settings.
 Refer to the [Troubleshooting section](#troubleshooting-cron-errors) for help resolving these errors.

           {% assign cron = site.data.ui.cron-scheduling %}